 As of version 2.0 django-comments-xtd has a new setting COMMENTS_XTD_APP_MODEL_OPTIONS that must be used to allow comment flagging.
-The purpose of it is to give an additional level of control about what action users can do on comments: flag them as inappropriate, like/dislike them, and retrieve the list of users who liked/disliked them.
+The purpose of it is to give an additional level of control about what actions users can perform on comments: flag them as inappropriate, like/dislike them, retrieve the list of users who liked/disliked them, and whether visitors can post comments or only registered users can do it.